socadk/design-practice-repository/artifact-templates/futureWork/DPR-DeploymentDiagram.md

 * Network zones
 * Compute and storage nodes, virtual and physical
 * Deployment units, installable software
-* Infrastructure components such as firewalls, gateways, caches, authenticating proxies, load balancers, management agents and UIs, log archives and credentials vaults, database replicators, ...
+* Infrastructure components such as firewalls, gateways, caches, authenticating proxies, load balancers, management agents and UIs, log archives and credentials vaults, database replicators
 * Network connections and other dependencies between these diagram elements

 UML is a valid and popular choice and has a dedicated diagram type.